 - Baking soda bath: I don't have the ingredients pictured for the baking soda bath.
 You will need at least a couple of quarts of water and baking soda.
-You will be boiling the dough briefly in this water.
+You will boil the dough briefly in this boiling water.

 See the recipe card for the exact quantities.